CloudCannon/reader/README.md

 >
 > Strings are used as a template to build the URL.
 There are two types of placeholders available, file and data.
 Placeholders resulting in empty values are supported.
 Sequential slashes in URLs are condensed to one.
 >
-> File placeholders are always available, and provided by `ssg-reader`:
+> File placeholders are always available, and provided by `cloudcannon-reader`:
 >
 > - `[path]` is the full path of the file, relative to `source`.
 > - `[slug]` is the filename, excluding extension.